asharn/interview-questions-software-engineer/README.md

 - Dependency scope of maven
 - What is main purpose of maven?
 - How maven search dependency in our system?
 Explain.

+# AWS

+- What is EC2 instance?
+- For what purpose S3 bucket is used?
+- Public and private S3 bucket?
+-